Intrinsic Nonlocality of Spin- and Polarization-Resolved Probabilities in Strong-Field Quantum Electrodynamics

 \section{Abstract}

 Spin and polarization are central to precision tests of fundamental physics and for interpreting radiation from astrophysical sources and ultraintense laser-matter experiments.
-Predictive modeling therefore requires not only energy spectra, but also angle-, spin-, and polarization-resolved particle distributions.
-Here, focusing on the fundamental process of nonlinear Compton scattering, we demonstrate that a key assumption underlying current strong-field quantum electrodynamics (QED) models, i.e., that emission can be treated as an instantaneous random event sampled from a local differential rate, breaks down once emission angles, electron spin, and/or photon polarization are resolved.
-Namely, the resulting fully differential distribution can deviate strongly from the true result and can even yield inconsistent probabilities that take negative values.
-The physical reason is simple: a photon emission probability builds up over a finite length of the electron trajectory, the formation region, during which the electron direction changes by roughly the same small angle that defines the radiation cone.
-We therefore integrate over this formation region analytically to obtain a physically consistent electron spin and photon polarization model whose implementation is compatible with existing Monte Carlo and particle-in-cell (PIC) workflows.
+Here, focusing on the fundamental process of nonlinear Compton scattering, we demonstrate that a key assumption underlying current strong-field quantum electrodynamics (SFQED) models, i.e., that emission can be treated as an instantaneous random event sampled from a local differential rate, is inconsistent once emission angles, electron spin, and/or photon polarization are resolved.
+Namely, \emph{even in strictly constant and uniform fields}, the resulting fully differential distribution is sign-indefinite, yielding negative inferred probabilities.
+The physical reason is that the photon emission probability builds up over a finite length of the electron trajectory, the formation region, during which the electron direction changes by roughly the same small angle that defines the radiation cone.
+Therefore, we put forward a new method where we integrate over this formation region analytically to obtain a physically consistent electron spin and photon polarization model.
+We show that the implementation of our model is compatible with existing Monte Carlo (MC) and particle-in-cell (PIC) workflows.
 Simulations of a GeV-class electron--laser collision accessible at current petawatt facilities and of emission in a pulsar-like magnetic field are shown to reveal spin and polarization patterns that differ even qualitatively from state-of-the-art local models.
-In particular, our new model predicts substantial angle-dependent circular photon polarization where the standard approach yields none, and a pronounced helicity bias in the recoiling electrons absent from current predictions.
+In particular, our new model predicts substantial angle-dependent circular photon polarization where the well-known collinear-emission approach yields none, and a pronounced helicity bias in the recoiling electrons absent from current predictions.
 These findings have direct implications for upcoming strong-field QED experiments and for interpreting polarized radiation from extreme astrophysical environments.